 Maryland Psychology Licensure Requirements

-Three Steps to Become a Psychologist in Maryland
+Three Steps to Becoming a Psychologist in Maryland

-2. Earn a PhD or PsyD in Psychology.
+2. Earn a PsyD or PhD in psychology.

 Maryland Psychologist Licensing Process